1970 United States Senate election in Florida: Campaign

 In the primary campaign, Cramer stressed his amendment to the Civil Rights Act of 1964 to prohibit forced busing to achieve racial balance in public schools.
 He raised questions about Carswell's concurrence in two Fifth Circuit busing edicts.
 At first, Carswell ignored Cramer's charges; then he spoke out against busing.
 A reporter from the Miami Herald compared Carswell's speeches to "legal opinions" aimed more at Senators Edward M. Kennedy of Massachusetts and Birch Bayh of Indiana, who had worked against his confirmation, than to Florida Republican primary voters.
 As a circuit judge, Carswell was bound by high court precedent, and after 1968, the federal courts had decreed busing as a tool to pursue racial balance in schools.
 Like Cramer, Kirk was identified with anti-busing forces.
-He had been unable, in 1970, to halt a desegregation plan in Manatee County.At a time of cultural change and social unrest, Cramer went beyond the busing issue in his speeches to attack "cop killers, bombers, burners, and racial revolutionaries who would destroy America."
+He had been unable, in 1970, to halt a desegregation plan in Manatee County.
+At a time of cultural change and social unrest, Cramer went beyond the busing issue in his speeches to attack "cop killers, bombers, burners, and racial revolutionaries who would destroy America."

-In the Republican primary held on September 8, 1970, Cramer received 220,553 votes to Carswell's 121,281.
+In the primary held on September 8, 1970, Cramer received 220,553 votes to Carswell's 121,281.
 A third candidate, businessman George Balmer, polled 10,974 votes.
+7.9% of the voting age population participated in the Republican primary.
 Senate Republican Leader Hugh Scott of Pennsylvania, who opposed Carswell's confirmation to the Supreme Court, said that Carswell "was asking for it, and he got what he deserved."
 Cramer attributed his Senate nomination to his grassroots support and Carswell's lack of campaign experience.
 Carswell, however, argued that his support among Democrats would have been considerable had Florida been an open primary state, which both Alabama and Georgia conducted open primaries.